 The nonprofit Raleigh Public Record reports and documents the news of Raleigh, North Carolina.
-Through its website, the Record fairly and responsibly covers the issues affecting all Raleigh communities, using traditional pen-and-pad reporting as well as audio and visual storytelling.
-By increasing the quality and quantity of local news stories reported, the Record aims to engage Raleigh residents, educating them about the importance of local journalism and creating a more involved community.
+Through its website the Record fairly and responsibly covers the issues affecting all Raleigh communities, using traditional pen-and-pad reporting as well as audio and visual storytelling.
 While reporting stories traditional media no longer cover, the Record also tests new ways to convey news and helps train a new generation of journalists.

 Why We Do What We Do